 Available Animal Internships

 Bear River Ranch offers unique and rewarding internship experiences for students and recent graduates as Animal Interns!
 If you wish to spend a semester learning and practicing animal husbandry skills while gaining valuable experience to build your resume, this may be the perfect opportunity!
-If you would like to read more about Interning with us, click here click here.
+Read more about Animal and other Internship Opportunities here.

 Fall Internships - August to December

 ** Previous experience is not required, but is preferred.

 Bear River Ranch appreciates the help of volunteers to assist us with the feeding and socialization of our animals.
 Our volunteers work alongside our professional staff to provide care, enrichment and socialization to over 100 species of domestic and exotic animals.
 Volunteers positions are available during our "off-season" months (not available during our summer camp months of May to August).
 If you would like to read more about Volunteering with us, click here click here.

 Part-time Volunteer - Minimum 4 hours a week